-Mixed online and presential (hybrid) mode is offered as the PSP team recognized that the students who will apply for such postgraduate training would not be able to dedicate or afford an entire year out of their workplace.
-The e-Class platform will be used, which is the standard one for the University.
-The ethos of the PSP however includes also periods of fieldwork and laboratory work that will take place in person at the facilities of the Department in Volos or elsewhere.
+Mixed online and presential (hybrid) mode is the method of teaching as the PSP team recognized that the students who will apply for such postgraduate training would not be able to dedicate or afford an entire year out of their workplace.
+The e-class platform will be used, which is the standard one for the University.

 The learning outcomes of the PSP are appropriate for level 7, according to the European and National Qualifications Framework.
-Each course has a clear set of Learning Outcomes and the assessment is mapped on the Courses Descriptors.
-The PSP is highly specialised beyond the undergraduate professional degree in Planning and Regional Development and is based on research expertise of the teaching staff.
-The structure of the programme covers pertinent topics around geographic informatics and spatial analysis, and is divided into a First theoretical semester followed by a Second one dedicated on applications.
-The Thesis will be running during the Third semester.
-There is no space for elective courses.
-All courses have the same ECTS credit weight and attention was paid to share evenly content, staff workload and student effort.
+Each course has a clear set of Learning Outcome (LO) and the assessment is mapped on the Courses Descriptors.
+The PSP is highly specialised beyond the undergraduate studies of the professional degree in Planning and Regional Development and is based on research expertise of the teaching staff.
+The structure of the programme covers pertinent topics around urban and regional planning, traffic management and legislation, and is divided into a First theoretical semester followed by a Second one dedicated on applications.
+The Thesis will be conducted during the Third semester.
+Two electives from the same teaching team are also included.

-The staff of the Department is very research active and the meeting with the stakeholders and partners demonstrated their connections with the industry, state institutions and in general with the current topics in their field.
-They did not have an active role in the design of the PSP but the proposal emerged from their work together and they praised its application orientation and the course structure.
-The meeting with the staff showed also their connection with the undergraduate programme and how the new PSP was produced.
+The staff of the Department is very research active and the meeting with the stakeholders demonstrated their connections with the industry, state institutions and in general with the current topics in their field.
+They did not have an active role in the design of the PSP but the proposal emerged from their work together.
+The meeting with the staff showed also their connection with the Undergraduate programme and how the new PSP was produced.

-The importance of student academic support is recognized in this learning environment and is suitably organized across UTh, with libraries and study space, at UTh and the Department.
-Appropriate software is primarily available as open source, but key software licences for this and design disciplines is widely available at the Engineering Faculty.
+The importance of student academic support is recognized in this learning environment and is suitably organized across UTh, with libraries and study space, at UTh and the Department Appropriate software is primarily available as open source, but key software licences for this and design disciplines is widely available at the Engineering Faculty.